OpenCalib/SensorX2car/camera2car/README.md

 ![sample](images/sample.png)

-You can adjust x, y, z angles on the left control panel and the image will be reprojected.
-The adjusting aim is: 1) make the vanishing point locate in the center of the picture(the intersection of two reference lines).
+You can adjust x, y, z angle on the left control panel and the image will be reprojected.
+The target is:
+1) make the vanishing point locate in the center of the picture(the intersection of two reference lines).
 2) make the horizon line parallel to the horizon reference line.
-Once you think the target is aligned, click the save button or just close the window to save the result.
+Once you think the adjustment is over, click the save button or just close the window to save the result.
 The parameter is saved in the form of rotation matrix.